Updated: May 3

 Consider what it takes for a surgeon to be prepared to perform his first surgery.
 One cannot become a surgeon overnight.
 Depending on his specialty, a surgeon must invest up to eighteen years of education after high school.
 This generally includes four years of undergraduate study, four years of medical school leading to a Doctor of Medicine Degree (M.D.), and three to eight years of surgical residency at a hospital (some of these years may include fellowship training in a subspecialty).
 Each year builds upon a foundation of knowledge and understanding.
 He cannot skip a step in his learning or deem himself “skilled” because he showed capability on his first attempt.
 As he practices his skills, he will not only become better at wielding the tools and knowledge necessary to complete the task but also put his critical thinking skills to the test as he works through new scenarios and outcomes.
 A surgeon must practice his skills again and again.

 Much like a high school graduate is not yet prepared to become a surgeon, a child is not prepared to sit at a computer and write a hundred-page novel.
-If that child aspires to become an author, he will need to sequentially build up his knowledge year after year to gain the skills necessary to be able to write with clarity and precision.
+If that child aspires to become an author, he will need to build up his knowledge year after year to gain the skills necessary to be able to write with clarity.
 First, a child must learn his letters and sounds.
 Then he must develop phonics skills.
 Years of work will help him increase his vocabulary, sharpen spelling skills, and develop handwriting and notetaking skills.
 He must be able to identify various elements of a sentence.
-Then he will study sentence structure, paragraph formation, and organization of thoughts, ideas, and information.
-He will learn how to conduct in-depth research, how to organize information, and how to use a dictionary and thesaurus.
-Skipping a step or not understanding an element required to write will lead to frustration, causing him to lose the desire to persevere.
-An author will invest many years of knowledge building, practice, evaluation, editing, and perseverance before he accomplishes a professionally written novel.
+Then he will study sentence structure and paragraph formation.
+He will practice in-depth research.
+He will learn how to use a dictionary and thesaurus.
+And when he writes, he will need to organize all of his thoughts and information on paper.
+An author will invest many years of knowledge building, practice, and evaluation before he accomplishes a professionally written novel.
+Skipping a step or not understanding an element required to write can lead to frustration, causing him to lose his desire to persevere.

 Preparing your child with sequential knowledge and taking the steps necessary to sharpen skills will prove beneficial throughout his years leading up to high school graduation and beyond.
 It is not advisable to skip a whole grade level without working through each sequential stage of understanding the concept.
 After all, would you construct a snow man from the top down?